Tarikul-Islam-Tuhin/flutter_2024/README.md

 # bs23_flutter_task

-Note: I have not completely refactored the code.
+Note: I have not sorted the list locally based on updated date time and stars.
+I sorted the list through query params during api call.
+I will do it by tonight.
+I missed the business somehow.
+In additon to that, I have not completely refactored the code.
 I tried to maintain as much as possible in two days.
 Any suggestion would be greatful for my learning.

 Screen Shots: